aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 ## Design Prototyping

-After the Monster design and product teams validated a new direction for a "job view" refresh, I built a design prototype to discover and solidify technical requirements, break down the work, and deliver across two teams and two UI repos (design system & the customer-facing website).
+After the Monster design and product teams validated a new direction for a "job view" refresh, I built a design prototype to discover and solidify technical requirements, break down the work, and deliver across two teams and two UI repos (our design system & the customer-facing website).

 <div class="video-wrapper"><iframe style="aspect-ratio: 3508 / 1870" src="https://player.vimeo.com/video/814942505" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen  title="job-view-scroll-proto.mov"></iframe></div>

 ## Technical Planning

-I used Confluence to document and drive technical planning conversations, which helped us batch and sequence the work:
+The prototype helped me identify patterns and drive technical planning conversations, which helped us batch and sequence the work.
+I wrote some docs that outlined what we needed to execute in our design system:

 1. Update the Tab Component
 2. Update the Horizontal Navigation Component
 3. Deliver new Scroll Navigation Components

+_Each work item mentioned here was a team effort!
+While I took point on execution, I collaborated with our designers, incorporated feedback from other devs after code reviews, and fixed bugs found by our QA folks._

 ![](/img/monster-job-view/01.jpg)